 Running test automations from Jira is not currently supported.

-To run a single test case, select it on the Test Items page and then click Run Focused Item.
+To run a single test case, select it in the Execution Plan editor and then click Run Focused Item.

 To run all the enabled test cases, run the entire project by selecting Test > Run Project from the TestComplete main menu or by clicking Run Project on the Project Explorer toolbar.